Cpt-SnowCrash/community/README.md

 # community
 a simple community software

-A Simple Community software to setup your online community.
+A Simple Community software built in python/django.
 Example http://www.unsyntax.com

 It currently has following Features: